Showmick119/Showmick119/README.md

 🎓 **Undergraduate at Georgia Tech** | 💻 **Aspiring Machine Learning Engineer** | 🌍 **Passionate about Sustainability and Innovation**

 Welcome to my GitHub profile.
-I’m a tech enthusiast passionate about building impactful applications involving Machine Learning, High Performance Computing, Full-Stack Development, and Data Science.
+I’m a tech enthusiast passionate about building impactful applications involving Machine Learning and High Performance Computing.

 ---

 ## 🧑‍💻 About Me
-- 🌟 **Current Focus**: Building data-driven platforms and AI-powered tools and conducting ML Research.
+- 🌟 **Current Focus**: Building data-driven platforms, AI-powered tools and conducting ML Research.
 - 🌍 **Passionate About**: Sustainability, AI for Good, and innovative research.
 - 🎯 **Goal**: To merge my technical skills with impactful projects that make a difference.
 - 📫 **Let's Connect**: [LinkedIn](https://www.linkedin.com/in/showmick-das/) | [Email](mailto:sdas412@gatech.edu)